JanPanjan/ANS/notes/practical-notebook.md

 ## Use a sliding window

 We have to look for alternative options for tail trimming.
-We can use the `--cut_tail` flag.
+Use the `--cut_tail` flag.
 This will create a sliding window from 3' to 5' end and drop bases in the window, if their mean quality drops below some threshold, otherwise it will stop trimming.

 The window size is set using `--cut_window_size` and is 4 by default.
 The threshold is set using `--cut_tail_mean_quality` and is 20 by default, must be between 1 and 36.

-Let's see what it does without changing these parameters.

 ```bash
 fastp